dndgroup786/duck786/README.md

 # duck786
-My Bitcoin wallet - Donations
+My Bitcoin wallet - Personal

-This wallet is for doantions.
+This wallet is for personal transactions.